discordjs/guide/guide/event-handling/README.md

 ## Passing `Client` to event files

 You may have noticed how important the `Client` class is.
 You created a `client` instance of this class in the `index.js` file.
-Most of the time you can use this `client` instance in other files by either obtaining it from one of the other discord.js structures or from function parameters.
+Most of the time, you can use this `client` instance in other files by either obtaining it from one of the other discord.js structures or function parameters.
 In your `message` event, you can use `message.client`.
-When you don't have access to any of the structures that have the `client` property, you'll have to use the latter method.
-The prime example of this is the `ready` event.
+When you don't have access to any of the structures with the `client` property, you'll have to use the latter method.
+A prime example of this is the `ready` event.

 The `ready` event does not have arguments, meaning that `args` will be an empty array, thus nothing will be passed to the `execute` function in `ready.js`.
 To obtain the `client` instance, you'll have to pass it as an argument along with the `args` array in the event handler.
 Back in `index.js`, make the following changes: